lmco/lm-mit-momentum22/README.md

 ```

-If there Gazebo version 9 is installed, then move on to section 3.2.
-If another version is installed, then that version of Gazebo, and its associated files, need to be removed from the computer prior to installing the correct version (NOTE: if Gazebo is not installed at all, then skip this step):
+If Gazebo **Version 9** is installed, then move on to section 3.2.
+If another version is installed, then that version of Gazebo and its associated files need to be removed from the computer prior to installing the correct version (NOTE: if Gazebo is not installed at all, then skip this step):

 ``` sh
 # Remove current version of Gazebo